December 9, 2024

 3D scanning technology can be used to detect deformations, cracks, or other structural issues in fittings.
 These high-precision tools allow for a detailed analysis of the fitting’s condition, ensuring early detection of potential failures.

-Advanced simulation software can model the behaviour of a hydraulic system under various conditions.
+Advanced simulation software can model the behavior of a hydraulic system under various conditions.
 By simulating pressure, flow, and other parameters, you can identify potential fitting failures before they occur in real-world operations.

 While diagnosing issues is crucial, prevention is always better than cure.
 Here are some steps to ensure the longevity of hydraulic fittings: